What's New

 An impala darts across the road in front of our van.
 We brake to avoid hitting it.
 Before we can resume our drive, a cheetah races past, in fast pursuit.

-Whether you're travelling by water or by land, an African safari is guaranteed to provide memorable experiences.
-After several safaris to various parts of Africa, we've learned that what you see depends not only on luck, but also on where you go, when you go, how you travel and where you stay.
+Whether you are travelling by water or by land, an African safari is guaranteed to provide memorable experiences.
+After several safaris to Africa, we've learned that what you see depends not only on luck, but also on where you go, when you go, how you travel and where you stay.

-There's a vast difference between a safari in East Africa and one in southern Africa, for example.
+There is a vast difference between a safari in East Africa and one in southern Africa, for example.
 While Kenya and Tanzania boast huge herds of grazing wildebeest, zebra and other grazers, southern Africa offers more diversity, but in smaller groups.
-Because Botswana features three different habitats — desert, delta and savannah — it showcases a veritable Noah's Ark of species.
-Driving through the Moremi Wildlife Reserve is like flipping through a picture book of Animals A to Z.
+Because Botswana features three different habitats—desert, delta and savannah—it showcases a veritable Noah's Ark of species.
+Driving through the Moremi Game Reserve is like flipping through a picture book of Animals A to Z.

 National parks and private game reserves